Experience the exciting history of the Trolley Era through a field trip to the Trolley Museum!

 Please be on time.
 Delayed arrivals can disrupt both your schedule and ours.
 If you are running late, please contact the museum at 724-228-9256 x301.
 The museum cannot guarantee the full 1.5 hour experience for late arrivals.

 The only indoor restrooms at the museum are located in the Visitor Center and Events Room.
 Time will be allotted upon arrival for the use of restrooms prior to beginning the program.

 Group staff and all adult chaperones must remain with the group.
 Please model and encourage good behavior and engage with students and staff to provide guidance and encouragement throughout the visit.
 We ask you to silence cell phones and keep calls and texting to a minimum as they serve as distractions and detract from the group experience.

 The Pennsylvania Trolley Museum does not provide any food or drink for educational groups.
 Groups are welcome to bring a brown bag lunch and eat at the museum’s outdoor picnic area.
-Outdoor seating is limited for large groups and is first come basis June through August.
+Indoor seating is unfortunately not available for groups in 2020.
 Refrigeration and access to microwaves are not available.
-Indoor space is extremely limited and may only be available in the event of inclement weather.
-Groups using the indoor space are asked to tidy the room after use (wipe up spills, pick up dropped food, etc.)

 Museum Gift Shop

-If you are unable to keep your field trip reservation, please contact Sarah Lerch, Museum Educator, at 724-228-9256 x302 or firstname.lastname@example.org as soon as possible.
+If you are unable to keep your field trip reservation, please contact the Museum Educator, at 724-228-9256 x302 or email@example.com as soon as possible.
 The $35 deposit due to confirm all field trip reservations is nonrefundable.